cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/tutorial/modding.md

 title: Modding guide
 ---

-:::danger{title="Most of the documentations are not up-to date"}
+:::caution{title="Some documentation is not complete"}

-Most of the documentations are outdated (unchanged since fork from CDDA) and may not work as expected.
-Updates are welcome.
+Some parts of the documentation are incomplete or have not been properly updated from older documentation.
+Contributions to fix this are greatly appreciated.

 :::